bltnico/blinkpad/README.md

 - Use short titles at the top of notes, it makes searching faster.
 - Export a PNG of your note to drop it into a slide deck.

-### Install Draft Note like an app
+### Install Blinkpad like an app

-Draft Note works great as a pinned tab.
+Blinkpad works great as a pinned tab.
 If you prefer a native feel, install it from your browser.

 - macOS, Chrome, three dot menu, Save and share, Create shortcut.
 - iOS and iPadOS, Safari, Share, Add to Home Screen.